codingnninja/sapabase/README.md

 ## GitHub Token

 To use this package, you must have a GitHub account.
 Then, create your GitHub token [Here](https://github.com/settings/tokens)

 ## API

+Sapabase APIs can be use in the browser and on the server.
 ### auth()
 `auth()` authenticates users to use sapabase and it takes `option` as an argument.
 Option has six properties: `github-username`, `repository-name`, `folder`, `Octokit-instance`, `status` and `github-auth-token`.